 Movement, laughter, a wink, a word – click – a moment captured inside the camera and later released to spread out on the paper.
 The magic of photography that is created in the dark by letting in light for a certain time.
 Physical turned abstract turned physical again.
-The transformation from color to black-and-white, from three-dimensional to two-dimensional.
+The transformation from colour to black and white, from three-dimensional to two-dimensional.
 Movement is frozen, sound is silenced.
 Time has stopped in one eternally long moment.
 Time – a fundamental concept that is nevertheless hard to define.
 Time – a crucial element in photography.
-The poetry of photography comes from the artist’s awareness of the interplay between light and time, and it invites the viewer on a voyage through a world characterized by attempts to erase the boundaries between past, present, and future.
+The poetry of photography comes from the artist’s awareness of the interplay between light and time, and it invites the viewer on a voyage through a world characterised by attempts to erase the boundaries between past, present, and future.

 I longed to arrest all beauty that came before me,